 Perrie Voss has had a successful career in both theatre and film across Canada.
 Training at a well respected Conservatory Theatre Program in Toronto, she excelled in Dialect work, text, and movement.
 She graduated with honours.

 Beginning work in theatre directly out of school, theatre projects have stretched from Toronto, across Ontario, and to New Brunswick.
 She has worked repeatedly with well loved and reputed companies such as Lighthouse Festival Theatre (Melville Boys, 39 Steps, Ghost Island Light, Jonas and Barry in the Home), Theatre Orangeville (Melville Boys, Team on the Hill, Baco Noir and more).
 Having formed a wonderful working relationship and friendship with Norm Foster she has had the privilege in being in several of his World Premieres.
-She has also worked for the award winning Storefront Theatre on Skriker, in the lead role, to sold-out performances.
+She has also worked for the award winning Storefront Theatre on Skriker, in the lead role, to sold-out performances and rave reviews.
 As well as The Toronto Fringe Festival, and The Grand Theatre in London.

-She was born in the Beaches of Toronto and is of Dutch, Irish, Scottish descent.
-Growing up horseback riding, skiing and competitive track and field, she loves being outside and getting her hands dirty.
+Perrie was born in the Beaches of Toronto and is of Dutch, Irish, Scottish descent.
+Growing up competitve horseback riding, skiing and competitive track and field, she loves being outside and getting her hands dirty.
 She comes from a family of artists and spent a lot of her free time painting, creating films with the family video camera, and acting.

 2016 Cayle Chernin Award (Top 3 Media Finalist)